Wkra Żuromin

 Wkra Żuromin is a football club based in the town of Żuromin, Mazovia, Poland.
-As of the 2025–26 season, they compete in the Ciechanów-Ostrołęka group of the regional league, the seventh level of the Polish league pyramid, after suffering relegation from the V liga Masovia in 2025.
+As of the 2026–27 season, they compete in the Ciechanów-Ostrołęka group of the regional league, the seventh level of the Polish league pyramid.

 History

 The club was founded on the 20 October 1968 as Ludowy Klub Sportowy Wkra Żuromin.
 Following a sponsorship deal in 1991 with the disco polo label Omega Music, the club changed its name to KS Wkra Omega Żuromin.
 Since 2001, the club has played under its current name.

 Since its inception, a youth team from Wkra Żuromin have regularly competed in the Piłkarska Kadra Czeka tournament organised by the Ludowe Zespoły Sportowe union.
 The club reached the quarter finals of the competition in 2012 and 2021.

 In 2021, Wkra Żuromin received government funding amounting to 50,000 PLN in order to foster the development of sports in Żuromin County.

 After having been relegated to the Liga okręgowa at the close of the 2022–23 campaign, Wkra Żuromin immediately regained promotion back into the V liga Masovia the following season.
 Having gained 77 points, scoring 126 goals over the course of the season, the team beat their opponents by 31 goals in their final game.